TheGreatThan/PyThon-Discord-Bot/README.md

 -Hi, I'm Than!
 Thank for Using My Bot.
 I Know Its not perfect and took kinda long to run but here the step.
 -instructions:
-Step 1: make Your own replit account.
+Step 1: Download Pycharm.

-Step 2: Click the plus("+") on the top right of your screen.
+Step 2: Create a new project.

-Step 3: Choose Python as the main language.
+Step 3: Copy the code.

-Step 4: Copy the code and add your bot token.
+Step 4: At the same folder of your main.py (or what ever it is) create a file ".env" with the text TOKEN = YourBotToken.
-// the paste the bot token in ("your bot token here")
+//then save the file.

-Step 5: click run and enjoys!
+Step 5: Follow everything i add below.

 \\----------------------------------//